skinghele/planets/README.md

 # planets
-Example from Data Carpentry Workshop
+Example from Data Carpentry Workshop - now with added words

 We started working on this yesterady.